bargerrs/SigHunter/README.md

 ## User Configurable Values

-Before running the script, you can modify the following variables according to your environment:
+Before running the script, you can opt to modify the following variables according to your environment:

 - `$defenderExe`: The file path to the `MpCmdRun.exe` executable for Windows Defender scanning.
 The default value attempts to retrieve it from the registry.
 - `$defaultWaitTime`: The default amount of time in seconds to wait during the first 'File Deletion' technique.